isabella232/dynamic-media-classic.en-1/help/parameterizing-template-scene7.md

 1. In the Properties panel, click a parameter in the Name column (to parameterize text) or Parameter column (to parameterize objects).

    **Text** Click in the text field (scroll to the bottom of the Properties list to find it).
 The Parameters dialog box appears.
-Select the text that you want to parameterize and click Add.
+Select the text that you want to parameterize and click **Add**.
 You can create multiple parameters from the same text property by selecting different portions of the text and adding parameters for each portion.
-To change the name of the parameter, click it, enter a new name, and click Close.
+To change the name of the parameter, click it, enter a new name, and click **Close**.

    **Objects** Click a box in the Parameter column.
 The Edit Parameter dialog box appears.
-Enter a name and click OK.
+Enter a name and click **OK**.

    To customize multiple attributes at once with the same value, use the same parameter name for each attribute.
 For example, if your template has a rectangle and a star, you can type `newcolor` as the Parameter name for the SolidColor color attribute of each.
 Whenever you change the `newcolor` value, both the rectangle and the star change to the new color.

 1. Specify a default value for the attribute in the Value or Data field.
 Set all properties for the selected object to specify the exact appearance you want.
 1. (Optional) Repeat steps 3- 5 for all objects or layers that you want to parameterize.
-1. Click Save or Save As.
+1. Click **Save** or **Save As**.
-1. Click Preview to open the FXG Preview window and see the parameters you created with their default values.
+1. Click **Preview** to open the FXG Preview window and see the parameters you created with their default values.

 ## Show or hide an object or layer in the FXG template {#show-or-hide-an-object-or-layer-in-the-fxg-template}